ElektraInitiative/libelektra/src/plugins/yajl/README.md

 ## Restrictions ##

+- Only UTF-8 is supported.
+Use the `iconv` plugin if your locale are not UTF-8.
+When using non-UTF-8 the plugin will be able to write the file, but cannot parse it back again.
+You will error #77, invalid bytes in UTF8 string.
 - Everything is string if not tagged by metakey "type" Only valid json types can be used in type, otherwise there are some fall backs to string but warnings are produced.